iben12/transmission-rss/readme.md

 ![screenshot](http://i.imgur.com/Dn13ZlV.png)

 ## What is this?
-Transmission-RSS is a tool to fetch and parse RSS feeds, extract episode data and add them to transmission client to it's RPC interface.
+Transmission-RSS is a tool to fetch and parse RSS feeds, extract episode data and add them to transmission client through it's RPC interface.

 ## What it has?
 * Web interface to display downloaded episodes and trigger actions (download, cleanup)